FarronF/limerick-council-meetings/meetings/2020/03/03-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 11th February 2020.md

  €4,000 for Askeaton Tennis Club.

- €1,500 for Dernish Avenue Residents Association, Foynes.--- 5
+ €1,500 for Dernish Avenue Residents Association, Foynes.
+---
+5

 On the proposal of Councillor Sheahan, seconded by Councillor Keary, it was agreed to